Spark image

 Fuses and circuit breakers are both devices that 'break' if the current through them is too large.

 In its simplest form a fuse is just a piece of wire that heats up as the current through it increases.
 Eventually the wire reaches such a high temperature that its melts.
-Thicker pieces of wire have a lower resistance than thinner ones and so the heating effect in a thinner wire is less than a thicker one (for the same voltage difference) and so thicker wires can stand a bigger current before they break.
+Thicker pieces of wire have a lower resistance than thinner ones of the same length and so the heating effect in the thicker wire is less than a thinner one (for the same current) and so thicker wires can stand a bigger current before they break.

-The disadvantage a fuse wire is that it takes a finite length of time for the wire to heat up and break, and in that time damage may be dome to the equipment.
+The disadvantage a fuse wire is that it takes a finite length of time for the wire to heat up and break, and in that time damage may be done to the equipment.

 A circuit breaker is an electronic circuit that will switch off the current if it is too great.
 Such a circuit is designed to operate much more quickly than a fuse and so the damage is less because the current is switched off in a much shorter time.